Azure/azure-sdk-for-android/sdk/communication/azure-communication-common/README.md

 ### Key concepts

-### CommunicationUserCredential
+### CommunicationTokenCredential

-A `CommunicationUserCredential` authenticates a user with Communication Services, such as Chat or Calling.
+A `CommunicationTokenCredential` authenticates a user with Communication Services, such as Chat or Calling.
 It optionally provides an auto-refresh mechanism to ensure a continuously stable authentication state during communications.
-User tokens are created by the application developer using the Communication Administration SDK - once created, they are provided to the various Communication Services client libraries by way of a `CommunicationUserCredential` object.
+User tokens are created by the application developer using the Communication Administration SDK - once created, they are provided to the various Communication Services client libraries by way of a `CommunicationTokenCredential` object.

 ## Examples

-The following sections provide several code snippets showing different ways to use a `CommunicationUserCredential`:
+The following sections provide several code snippets showing different ways to use a `CommunicationTokenCredential`:

 * [Creating a credential with a static token](#creating-a-credential-with-a-static-token)
 * [Creating a credential that refreshes with a Callable](#creating-a-credential-that-refreshes-with-a-callable)